 This led quickly to a nuclear “arms race.”
 Within a few years Great Britain, France, China, and several other nations.
 Had also made and tested such bombs. once scientists understood the principles. it proved impossible to keep the technology from spreading.

-Proofreading practice answers (along with thesis statement, supporting details, transitions, and a suggested summary, plus a bibliography of the online sources for the essay)
+Here are the Proofreading practice answers.
+(The page also identifies the thesis statement, supporting details, and transitions.
+It gives a suggested summary, plus a bibliography of the online sources for the essay.)